ereiskind/nolcat/docs/source/roadmap.rst

   * Copy existing `nolcat.UploadCOUNTERReports` test functions and their relevant fixtures to "test_nolcat_glue_job.py"
   * Rename existing test function file for `nolcat.UploadCOUNTERReports` and update the test functions to match the revised class
   * Update function call chain diagram to reflect above changes
-  * For all tests, get call chains and adjust conftest calls
+  * For all tests, get call chains and adjust caplog calls
   * Confirm all tests still pass
   * Pull file into Glue job
   * Confirm configs still set properly